Skip to content ↓

 C3

-harmful or abusive behaviour to a pupil with a protected characteristic
+Sexual harmful or abusive behaviour

 C3

-Sexual harmful or abusive behaviour to a pupil
+Sustained harmful or abusive behaviour

 C3